Skip to content

 o Personal Independence Payment is money for people who have extra care needs or mobility needs (difficulty getting around) as a result of a disability.

-Are you finding it difficult to do every-day tasks including cooking, washing and dressing yourself?
+>>Are you finding it difficult to do every-day tasks including cooking, washing and dressing yourself?

-o Request a care needs assessment from the council social services team.
-There might be a wait for a care needs assessment, but anyone with a care need can request one.
-Age UK Islington can also refer clients for a care needs assessment as part of the support that they are providing, but it won’t make a difference to how quickly you are able to get the assessment.
+o Request a care needs assessment from your local council social services team.
+There’s no charge for a care needs assessment and you’re entitled to request one regardless of your income, savings or level of need.
+Age UK Islington can also refer clients for a care needs assessment as part of the support that they are providing, but it won’t make a difference to how quickly you are able to get an assessment.

 o Social care is rarely free and most people have to pay for some of their care.
 How much you have to pay will be determined by a financial means test carried out by the council.
 The amount will depend on what you need help with and how much income and savings you have.